arecker/cookbook/recipes/rodney-style.md

 ![](images/rodney-style.jpg)

-This butter fried, sugar dusted, crustless peanut butter & jelly sandwich delivers an excellent sugar rush, making it the perfect pick-me-up for a Sunday lunch or an indulgent after school snack.
+This crustless, butter-fried, sugar-dusted peanut butter & jelly sandwich delivers an excellent sugar rush, making it the perfect pick-me-up for a Sunday lunch or an indulgent after school snack.